IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-data.rst

       deriving (Eq,Ord,Show,Read)

-The notation used here adds field names to the arguments of the constructors, giving selectors for the data as used above, well as used above, making in clearer the purpose of each field.
+The notation used here adds field names to the arguments of the constructors, giving selectors for the data (as used above), as well as making clearer the purpose of each field.

 The ``TransactionInput`` type has two components: the ``SlotInterval``